-The National Foreign Trade Council (NFTC) is pleased to recommend ratification of the treaties and protocols under consideration by the Committee today.
-We appreciate the Chairman's actions in scheduling this hearing, and we strongly urge the Committee to reaffirm the United States' historic opposition to double taxation by giving its full support as soon as possible to the pending Tax Treaty Protocol agreements with Switzerland, and Luxembourg, the Tax Treaties with Hungary and Chile, and the OECD Multilateral Convention on Mutual Administrative Assistance in Tax Matters.
+The National Foreign Trade Council (NFTC) is pleased to recommend ratification of the treaty and protocol under consideration by the Committee today.
+We appreciate the Chairman's actions in scheduling this hearing, and we strongly urge the Committee to reaffirm the United States' historic opposition to double taxation by giving its full support as soon as possible to the pending Protocol and Tax Treaty agreements with Spain and Poland.